Mann-Grandstaff VA Medical Center

 4815 N. Assembly St

 You can also bring the form to the Medical Center.
-The Eligibility Office is located in the Business Office in Building 32.
+The Eligibility Office is located in the main building, on the 7th floor.

 Whether mailing or bringing your application, please include the following items —